55 Animals Found in Lakes

 by trishhartmann is licensed under CC BY 2.0

-Alligators are large aquatic reptiles that belong to the Crocodylia family.
-They can be found in the southeastern United States rivers, lakes, swamps, and marshes.
+Alligators are large aquatic reptiles in the Crocodylia family.
+They are found in southeastern United States rivers, lakes, swamps, and marshes.

-Alligators have powerful tails and long snouts with sharp teeth, making them well-suited to their wetland habitats.
+Alligators have powerful tails, long snouts, and sharp teeth, making them well-suited to their wetland habitats.
 They can grow up to 13 feet long and weigh over 1000 pounds.

 Alligators feed on small animals such as fish, frogs, snakes, turtles, birds, and carrion.
-They also consume vegetation like aquatic plants.
+They also consume vegetation, such as aquatic plants.

-Alligators are primarily solitary animals found in lakes and active during the day.
-During the night, they rest in the water or on land.
+Alligators are primarily solitary animals found in lakes.
+They are active during the day and rest in the water or on land at night.

-Alligators are an important part of the ecosystem, as they help maintain a balance in the food chain by controlling populations of smaller aquatic animals and vegetation growth.
+Alligators are an important part of the ecosystem.
+They help maintain a balance in the food chain by controlling populations of smaller aquatic animals and vegetation growth.

 They also serve as indicators of a healthy environment; when alligators are present in an area, it is a sign that the water and air quality is good.